Apply to the SEC

-If you are interested in such opportunities, please make sure you meet the minimum requirements below and follow the guidelines in the “How to apply” section below.
+If you are interested in such opportunities, please make sure you meet the minimum requirements below and follow the guidelines in the “How to Apply” section.

 - SK-11: Applicant must possess a J.D. degree and be an active member of the bar in good standing (any jurisdiction).

-If you are an attorney and want to apply directly to a specific Division, please submit your complete application package to the desired Division/Office mailboxes listed below with the following supporting documentation:
+If you are an attorney and want to apply directly to a specific Division or Office, please submit your complete application package to the desired Division/Office mailbox (listed below) with the following supporting documentation:

 - A cover letter outlining your relevant background and experience (which should also be addressed in the resume)